Woodchips: Environmental aspects

 Compared to conventional timber harvesting, woodchip harvesting has a greater impact on the environment, since a larger proportion of biomass is removed.
-Increased use of woodchips can have negative effects on the stability and long-term growth of the forests in which they're removed from.
+Increased use of woodchips can have negative effects on the stability and long-term growth of the forests which they are removed from.
 For instance, chipping of trees from forests has been shown to increase the removal of plant nutrients and organic matter from an ecosystem, thereby reducing both the nutrients and humus content of the soil.
 One option to balance the negative effects of woodchip harvesting is to return the woodchip ash to the forest which would restore some of the lost nutrients back into the soil.

 If woodchips are harvested as a by-product of sustainable forestry practices, then this is considered a source of renewable energy.

 Theoretically, whole-tree chip harvesting does not have as high a solar energy efficiency compared to short rotation coppice; however, it can be an energy-efficient and low-cost method of harvesting.